mttblss/DynamicCrops/.github/CONTRIBUTING.md

 Contributions to this package are most welcome!

 There is a test site in the solution to make working with this repository easier.

-TODO: *instructions on how to log in to test site assuming you have committed a db with some content*
+The test site comes with a database, a test media item and a page with a CSS animation for testing the two extremes of aspect ratio and everything in between.

+- Username: `testuser@example.com`
+- Password: `1234567890`